bmcmahan2016/cs-269-SLG/README.md

 run one of the training notebooks and generate a model--> load the model into correspoding notebooks start with "load"--> test the csv file generated using`testing_csv_uploaded.ipynb`

 # Reference
-@InProceedings{zhang2019slg,
-  author =      "Rui Zhang and Joel Tetreault", title =       "This Email Could Save Your Life: Introducing the Task of Email Subject Line Generation", booktitle =   "Proceedings of The 57th Annual Meeting of the Association for Computational Linguistics", year =        "2019", address =     "Florence, Italy"
-}
+Rui Zhang and Joel Tetreault.
+2019.
+This email could save your life: Introducing the task of email subject line generation.